What are email reputation pools? (email IPs)

 If you'd like to get assigned a dedicated email IP and stop using a pooled IP (and possibly being affected by other Crisp user's email reputation), you can upgrade to a private email IP.

-The private email IP is a paid option.
-As we need to allocate an IPv4 for you (ie. 1 website = 1 IPv4), we charge an extra amount per month, no matter which paid plan you are using.
+The private email IP is included in the Plus plan.
+As we need to allocate an IPv4 for you (ie. 1 website = 1 IPv4), we restrict it to Crisp Plus users, or else we provide it for non-Crisp Plus users at an extra amount per month (please contact our support).
 There is a growing shortage of IPv4 addresses, and thus IPv4 prices can be quite high on the market.
 We cover those extra monthly expenditures by selling this feature as an add-on.

 How to upgrade to a private IP?